-The reason for the slight upswing in the silver prices was also due to another important thing mentioned in the FOMC statement that the U.S. interest rates will rise slowly.
-And though the U.S. economy is not showing great upswing, there will be no downswing and a steady growth pattern is seen.
+The slight upswing in the silver prices was also due to another important thing mentioned in the FOMC statement that the U.S. interest rates will rise slowly.
+And though the U.S. economy is not showing a great upswing, there will be no downswing, and a steady growth pattern is seen.
 Also, a major reason for Fed not to raise the interest rates is the falling inflation rate, which is currently at 1.7% versus the expectation of 2%.

-After last two meetings of FOMC in this year, the grey metal prices had taken a dip as there was a rate hike by Fed.
+After the last two meetings of FOMC this year, the grey metal prices had taken a dip as there was a rate hike by Fed.
 After the first meeting on 1st February, the silver prices dropped by 0.5% on the same day.
 And after the second meeting on May 3, the metal lost 1.7%.
-The silver prices have a direct relationship with the performance of the US dollar, as this grey metal is globally priced in US dollars.
-This necessarily means if the dollar rises silver becomes dearer in other countries and affects the demand which in turn reduces the prices of silver.
+The silver prices directly correlate with the US dollar’s performance, as this white metal is globally priced in US dollars.
+This necessarily means if the dollar rises, silver becomes dearer in other countries and affects the demand, reducing the prices of silver.